Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 COGS does NOT include:

-Getting this distinction right is crucial for accurate gross profit margin analysis and effective cogs optimization service business strategies.
+Getting this distinction right is crucial for gross profit margin analysis, understanding cogs, and accurate financial reporting, which makes cogs optimization service business strategies more effective.

 Cost of Goods Sold Service Business Definition (Practical)